May 01, 2024

 Overall, businesses can monitor customer activity to reduce the risk of exposure to money mules.

-How to stop money mules
+How to detect and stop money mules

 Businesses can’t afford to let money mules exploit them.
 In fact, if a business fails to detect internal money laundering activity, it can be charged with aiding and abetting these crimes under AML regulations.